Galleries and Slideshows

 - Open a post or page with a gallery for editing and make sure that you are in the Visual editing mode.

-- Click on the gallery and then click the Edit Gallery icon that appears.
+- Click on the gallery and then click the Edit icon that appears.

 - Adjust the Gallery Settings if necessary.

-- Make sure to click the Update gallery button to save your settings and before you try to update any of the other gallery settings.
+- Make sure to click the Update button to save your settings.

 The gallery shortcode can be used in its simplest form like this (and will display the images attached to the post or page):